Hugosh71/Projet_CHAI_Fairness_TelecomParis/README.md

 ```
 - `<input_file>`: Path to your source AMR file (e.g., `data/fair_AMR-500.amr`)
 - `<output_file>`: Path to write the processed output (will be overwritten)

+The `multisentence` command uses functions from `preprocessing/multisentence.py` to:
+- Read AMR blocks from files (ignoring comments)
+- Split multi-sentence AMR graphs into individual sentence graphs
+- Extract subgraphs based on `:snt*` relations
+- Filter results to only include AMRs containing the word "fairness"

 #### Example
 ```bash